Peter Wright (soldier): Order of Orange-Nassau

-Post War Work
+Post war intelligence work

 Colonel Peter.
 E. R. Wright shown here inspecting Militia Intelligence Sections taking part in the summer concentration training period in 1966.

 At the end of the war, Col Wright is credited with writing First Canadian Army Final Intelligence Report summarizing all Canadian Army intelligence efforts throughout the war.
 The following quotation is taken from the report.The primary duty of Intelligence is to give the Commander whatever information he requires about the enemy and to bring any significant changes to his notice immediately.”
 He further noted that “Intelligence in any formation is based on confidence,” and that there must be “direct access to the Commander and his principal staff officer.”
-This in turn means “the Intelligence Officer, who is as subject to error as anyone else, must always be prompt and clear in admitting his mistakes.Col Wright was also involved in the foundation of the Canadian Military Intelligence Association (CMIA), becoming its First President, afterwards he was employed as Barrister and QC by Wright and McTaggert in Toronto.
-April 3, 1969 he was appointed to the Supreme Court in Toronto and sat on the High Court of Justice until 1977.
+This in turn means “the Intelligence Officer, who is as subject to error as anyone else, must always be prompt and clear in admitting his mistakes.Col Wright was also involved in the foundation of the Canadian Military Intelligence Association (CMIA), becoming its First President.
 In February 1964, Col Wright replaced General Harry D.G.
 Crerar as the Honorary Colonel Commandant (appointed 3 February 1949), of the CMIA.
 Col Wright contributed much to the development of Army Intelligence in Canada in both peace and war.

+Political Candidate

+On May 12, 1948, Wright was nominated as the Ontario Liberal candidate for the electoral district of St. David, a downtown Toronto district covering Rosedale and the area between Sherbourne Street and the Don Valley south of Bloor Street.
+Toronto was a conservative electoral bastion for much of the first half of the 20th century especially provincially.
+(The city had only one Liberal MP at the time.
+It last elected a Liberal MPP in 1937 and did not elect the next one until 1959.)
+Wright was the third wheel in a high profile re-match between two prominent foes: Progressive Conservative cabinet minister Roland Michener, a future Governor General, and the predecessor CCF MPP William Dennison, a future Toronto mayor.
+Like all but one of his fellow Liberal candidates in Toronto in the 1948 provincial election, Wright came in a distant third with 18.9% of the votes.

+Soon after his defeat, he was elected to serve as president of the Canadian Club of Toronto for the 1949-50 term.